emirgit/Courses/Java Programming Masterclass updated to Java 17/README.md

 --slides
 ## Day16

 I've continued learning from where I left off.
 I've seen constructor, static vs instance, and some basis of Inheritance.
-I also solved couple of exercises
+I also solved couple of exercises.

+--slides

-## Day 17
+## Day17

 I've finished the Chapter 7

+## Day18

-## Day 18
+## Day19